PHOTO CRED: DJENEBA ADUAYOM

 After traveling with THE COLOR PURPLE National Tour as Squeak, she landed her first Broadway show as Nabulungi u/s, Swing in THE BOOK OF MORMON.

-A year and a half later, she transferred over to MOTOWN THE MUSICAL on Broadway as Diana Ross u/s, which led her into her first lead role as Diana Ross on MOTOWN THE MUSIC Broadway (2016) and National Tour, which she is currently touring.
+A year and a half later, she landed a role in MOTOWN THE MUSICAL on Broadway as Diana Ross u/s, which led her into her first lead role as Diana Ross on MOTOWN THE MUSIC Broadway (2016) and National Tours, which she just completed.
 She has received an NAACP Theater Award nomination and won Chicago Broadway World Award for Best Female Lead Actress as Diana Ross for Motown.

 Copyright Allison Semmes.
 All rights reserved.